MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 As a first step, let's do a preliminary import using source data and an *outFile*.
 Once the data source object exists, we can examine metadata that could lead to further transformations on successive imports.

-The following commands specify a source .csv file, create an .xdf file, and return an object (airXdfData) representing the data source.
+The following commands specify a source object, an XDF file, and returns airXdfData representing the data source.

 ~~~~
 	mysource <- file.path(rxGetOption("sampleDataDir"), "AirlineDemoSmall.csv")